 - B = 50 kHz = 50e3 = 47 dBHz

 - T we have to approximate, let’s say 300 K, which is 24.8 dBK.
 It will vary based on quality of the receiver

 - k is always -228.6 dBW/K/Hz

 Therefore our SNR is -105.7 - (-156.8) = 51.1 dB.
-It’s not surprising this is a huge number, considering we are claiming to only be 30 km from the aircraft under free space.
-If ADS-B signals couldn’t reach 30 km then ADS-B wouldn’t be a very effective system, no one would hear each other until they were very close.
-Under this example we can easily decode the signals; PPM modulation is fairly robust and does not require that high an SNR.
+It’s not surprising it is a huge number, considering we are claiming to only be 30 km from the aircraft under free space.
+If ADS-B signals couldn’t reach 30 km then ADS-B wouldn’t be a very effective system–no one would hear each other until they were very close.
+Under this example we can easily decode the signals; pulse-position modulation (PPM) is fairly robust and does not require that high an SNR.
 What’s difficult is when you try to receive ADS-B while inside a classroom, with an antenna that is very poorly matched, and a strong FM radio station nearby causing interference.
 Those factors could easily lead to 20-30 dB of losses.